Pauyy/lumment/README.md

 # lumment
 A Java and C source code comment parser written in lua

+# Setup
+clone or download (and unzip) this repository
+install lua (easiest way is to download [precompiled](https://luabinaries.sourceforge.net/) binaries

 # Usage
 to scan an entire tree use
 ```shell